FrancescoSaverioZuppichini/Face-Unlock/README.md

 The similarity score was higher than the previous image, so I guess it is true!

-Let's try with a new selphy of myself
+Let's try with a new selfie of myself

 ![alt](https://github.com/FrancescoSaverioZuppichini/Face-Unlock/blob/main/article/images/test4.png?raw=true)